Convalescent plasma donors invaluable component of increasing arsenal to medically treat COVID-19

 The agency stated that a clinical trial found the drug shortened the recovery time in some patients, though there was limited information about its safety and effectiveness.

-Malik said the first 30,000 treatment courses of remdesivir were allocated to the federal government free of cost and then distributed by FEMA to states based on each state’s level of epidemic.
+Malik said the first 30,000 treatment courses of remdesivir were allocated to the federal government free of cost and then distributed by FEMA to states based on each’s level of epidemic.

 Society better prepared as experts wonder about possible seasonal trend